 Door Casing Issues in 1970s and 1980s Homes

 Door casing installation in Phoenix homes built in the 1970s and 1980s presents a specific challenge: the jamb extensions and drywall returns at door openings are often inconsistent, requiring shimming and scribing to achieve a flat casing that contacts the jamb cleanly across its full length.
-We address these substrate inconsistencies as part of the installation process rather than papering over them with caulk.
+Additionally, we address these substrate inconsistencies as part of the installation process rather than papering over them with caulk.
 That approach takes longer upfront but delivers results that actually last.

 Crown Molding and Ceiling Angles